idv20/epidraw/README.md

 ```

 ## More information
-You can find more information on how to run a Snakemake workflow by following [this link](https://snakemake.github.io/).# epidraw
+You can find more information on how to run a Snakemake workflow by following [this link](https://snakemake.github.io/).